 This is a SentriLock Realtor’s lock box

-This means active, professional buyer's agents often do not show those listings since there are so many other properties out there that can be visited easily.
+Also, lack of easy entry means that active, professional buyer's agents often do not show those combo lock box listings since there are so many other properties ones out there that can be visited easily...

-The best use of combination lock boxes is when they are registered with a service like Centralized Showing Service…those people DO answer their phones and record your identity before giving you the combo(each agent has a special password that identifies them to the folks at the service).
+The best use of combination lock boxes is when they are registered with a service known as the Centralized Showing Service…those people DO answer their phones and record your identity before giving you the combo(each agent has a special password that identifies them to the folks at the service).

-The electronic boxes come in two forms…one requires the insertion of the Realtor’s electronic card key …the other will read a signal from a key when you point the key at it.
-These are known as Supra keys.
+The electronic boxes come in two forms…one requires the insertion of the agent's electronic card key …the other will read a signal from a key when you point the key at it...also a very good system.

 When I put my key in the cradle or up date my key card (it expires every day), a message is sent to the listing agent of each home I visited, telling them who I am and when I was in their listing.
 Pretty cool, huh?

-Diane: Thank you for that complete answer.
-When we are ready to sell our old place and buy a new home…you and your wife are the only Realtors we intend to contact… we just love the way you work, your attention to detail, your thoroughness, your professionalism, your kindness, compassion, and understanding, your nuanced yet deeply meaningful way of communicating your care for us personally, the knowledge that you and Jan will go the extra 10 miles for us, meeting handymen, inspectors, carpet people, painters and I just know it will be the best experience of our lives outside the birth of our children.
-(I made up this last part of Diane's note...I couldn’t help it)
+... the knowledge that you and Jan will go the extra 10 miles for us, meeting handymen, inspectors, carpet people, painters and I just know it will be the best experience of our lives outside the birth of our children.
+(I made up this last part of Tammy’s note...I couldn’t help it)

-Steve: Thank you for the kind words Diane, we will do our best.
+Steve: Thank you for the kind words Sue, we will do our best.